cedx/free-mobile.hx/docs/usage.md

 The `Client.sendMessage()` method returns a `Promise` that resolves when the message has been sent.

 The promise rejects with a `Forbidden` error when the submitted credentials are invalid.
-It also rejects with an `InternalError` if any error occurred while sending the message.
+It rejects with an `InternalError` if any error occurred while sending the message.

 !> The text of the messages will be automatically truncated to **160** characters: you can't send multipart messages using this library.